abedshaaban/barber-byte/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-In this project, we supports advanced prompt engineering techniques to enhance the interaction with natural language processing models.
+In this project, we support advanced prompt engineering techniques to enhance the interaction with natural language processing models.
 We carefully tell these models what to do by giving them specific instructions.
 The snippet below is an example of how we do it.
-By doing this, we make sure these models understand and create exactly what we want, making the whole process work smoothly and accurately for different tasks and preferences.
+By doing this, we ensure these models understand and create exactly what we want, making the whole process work smoothly and accurately for different tasks and preferences.

 ```php